 - Earn 2% back in WestJet dollars on WestJet flights or WestJet Vacations packages

-- Earn 1.5% back in WestJet dollars on everyday purchases
+- Earn 1.5% back in WestJet dollars on all other purchases

 Some people find it odd that the WestJet RBC World Elite Mastercard is on my list of the best travel credit cards in Canada, but when you look at the benefits, you’ll realize this is an excellent card.
 The primary cardholder and companions on the same reservation get their first checked bag free (up to 8 bags total).
 You also get an annual companion voucher that can save you a fair amount depending on where you’re headed.